HackYourFuture/JavaScript2/Week2/README.md

 This is the utility of `callbacks`: they allow us to introduce asynchronicity into the control flow of an application.

-Let's put this into the context of a webpage.

 Study the following resources to learn more about the importance of callbacks:

 - [Asynchronous JavaScript](https://www.youtube.com/watch?v=YxWMxJONp7E)